1971 (from News of Orange County)

 This one-story, parapet-roofed building has been altered with the removal of a tiled pent roof and the addition of stucco to the exterior.
 The building is six bays wide and the left (north) two bays project slightly with a plate-glass display window on the left and a one-light wood door on the right, both of which are covered by a single aluminum awning.
 There is another display window on the left elevation with a matching aluminum awning.
 Two wood doors at the rear of the left elevation each have a four-light transom and likely accessed restrooms.
 The middle two bays and the far right (south) bay contain multi-light overhead garage doors and there is a single pedestrian entrance between the right two garage doors.
 Metal awning windows are located on the rear (east) elevation.
 County tax records date the filling station to 1942.
 A tiled pent roof was removed, the right two bays were added, and the building was covered with stucco around 1980 when it was converted to the John Couch Oil Company.

-(Note: the survey taker was incorrect, in that only the right bay is/was an addition)
+(Note: the survey taker was incorrect, in that only the right bay is/was an addition, and the stucco was added by 1971)

 08.04.2016 (G. Kueber)